IncogOwl/cse15l-lab-reports/lab-report-1-week-2.md

 Ex. ```ssh cs15lwi22akr@ieng6.ucsd.edu "ls"```

-**With this you will save an enter keystroke as well as waiting for the system to boot up first and then typing the command.**
+**With this you will save an enter keystroke as well as waiting for the system to boot up first and then typing the command.
+Thus, for the above command, you would do 36 keystrokes**

 On the terminal